8 truck driver trip planning tips

 2. Use multiple resources for directions

 Google Maps and Apple Maps: Use these applications using their satellite point-of-view to look at the locations from which you are picking loads up and where you’ll dropping.
+Make sure you only use these apps when planning your route while trip planning, as cell phones should never be used while driving.

 Atlas: Use to clearly get a picture of where you will be driving and to get a broader view of how you are going to get there.